model-checking/kani/rfc/src/rfcs/0012-loop-contracts.md

 ### Proof of termination

 Loop contracts also provide a way to prove the termination of the loop.
-Without the proof of termination, the loop contracts could lead to a false positive result.
+Without the proof of termination, Kani could report success of some assertions that are actually unreachable due to non-terminating loops.
 For example, consider the following program:

 ```rs
 fn simple_loop_non_terminating() {